 - Fully rehabilitate and sell the property

-Receivers can also be used to enforce or effectuate a judgement.
-There are a number of ways this can arise.
-For example, in the City of Elk Grove there was a property that was the site of substantial criminal activity, but the code violations were not sufficient for a Health and Safety Receivership.
-The Property was the site of substantial criminal activity that included numerous drug deals, shootings, and other nefarious activity.
-Therefore, the Sacramento County Court declared the Property a public nuisance on April 17, 2019.
-However, even after the Property was declared a public nuisance none of the occupants left and the criminal activity continued.
-In order to enforce the Court’s judgment the Court appointed Gerard F. Keena II from Bay Area Receivership Group as a Receiver over the Property on August 5, 2019.
-Within a few months of Gerard’s appointment the occupants were cleared from the Property, the criminal activity was resolved, and the Property was sold to a responsible owner, which was celebrated by everyone in the neighborhood.
+Receivers can also be used to enforce or effectuate judgements.
+1 This can occur in a number of ways.
+For example, City of Elk Grove “City” had a property that was the site of substantial criminal activity, but the code violations were insufficient for a health and safety receivership.
+2 The nuisance property was the site of substantial criminal activity that included numerous drug deals, shootings, and other nefarious activity.
+3 To address the nuisance issues at the property the Sacramento County Court declared the property a public nuisance on April 17, 2019.
+4 Despite the property being declared a public nuisance none of the occupants left and the criminal activity continued.
+City then decided appointing a receiver was necessary to enforce the court’s judgment.
+The court granted the City’s request to appoint Gerard F. Keena II from Bay Area Receivership Group as a receiver over the nuisance property on August 5, 2019.
+5 Within a few months of the receiver’s appointment, the occupants were cleared from the Property, the criminal activity was resolved, and the property was sold to a responsible owner, and the entire neighborhood celebrated.
+6

 The intersection of trusts, wills and other estate documents and receiverships is a common occurrence.
 For example, a common reason that health and safety receiverships occur is that an owner passes away without any known heirs, or intestate.
 In situations where an owner passes away without any known heirs or intestate the property becomes abandoned and overrun, which makes the appointment of a health and safety receiver necessary.